 When making a purchase and comparing products, it’s easy to get confused by technical terms so you don’t always know what you’re choosing between.
 Marketing slogans often encourage you to make an emotional decision instead of an educated decision.
-There are lots of fun examples we can analyze (my wife wrote an eye opening article about the “A Diamond is Forever” slogan), but for now let’s stick with the difference between Active Noise Canceling earbuds and Passive Noise Reduction earbuds, which can also be called Noise Isolating earbuds.
+There are lots of fun examples we can analyze (my wife wrote an eye opening article about the “A Diamond is Forever” slogan), but for now let’s stick with the difference between Active Noise Cancelling earbuds and Passive Noise Reduction earbuds, which can also be called Noise Isolating earbuds.

-First, what is Active Noise Cancelation?
+First, what is Active Noise Cancellation?

 It’s a real technological breakthrough, and it has become very effective in recent years.
 From a physics standpoint, the concept is simple—opposite soundwaves will cancel each other out leaving you with nothing but silence.
 Physicists would call it a frequency that’s 180 degrees out of phase, but the idea is the same.
-Active Noise Cancelation seeks to implement that principle, so that your headphones or earbuds monitor the ambient background noise and literally produce counter-noise so you don’t hear anything!
+Active Noise Cancellation seeks to implement that principle, so that your headphones or earbuds monitor the ambient background noise and literally produce counter-noise so you don’t hear anything!
 It’s weird, but it does work when implanted properly.
 There is a catch, though.

 It’s a lot easier to monitor, and therefore negate, continuous ambient noise because it’s predictable.
-Sharp frequency spikes are too sudden for Active Noise Cancelation to account for, process, and cancel out with the counter noise.
-Also, in quiet environments where there isn’t much ambient noise to get rid of, Active Noise Cancelation will still attempt to monitor and negate noise that we don’t even notice.
+Sharp frequency spikes are too sudden for Active Noise Cancellation to account for, process, and cancel out with the counter noise.
+Also, in quiet environments where there isn’t much ambient noise to get rid of, Active Noise Cancellation will still attempt to monitor and negate noise that we don’t even notice.
 The result is a low, steady white noise instead of silence.

 There’s more to say about methodology for implementing the technology, but I’m no scientist, nor is this an academic paper, so let’s move on.